bmschmidt/sveltekit-benschmidt.org/src/content/sappingattention/some-preliminary-analysis-of-texas.md

 2\.
 Certain features appear Texas-specific.
 Becoming a petroleum engineer in Texas in the early 2000s is a good idea; it also may be a ship that has sailed.
 Geology majors' high incomes are probably related to the oil industry.

 3\.
-Business majors look better on this chart than on some other earnings indicators I've seen: often marketing (say) often looks like a poor career choice.
+Business majors look better on this chart than on some other earnings indicators I've seen: often marketing (say) looks like a poor career choice.

 4\.
 Economics has a high set of incomes: but other than that, there isn't much of a difference between humanities and social sciences.
 The highest-income humanists seem to come from history and English--these are also the fields that have seen the biggest drops.
 East Asian studies is also doing quite well.